Whistle While You Work

 "Whistle While You Work" is a song with music written by Frank Churchill and lyrics written by Larry Morey for the 1937 animated Disney film Snow White and the Seven Dwarfs.
 It was performed in the film by voice actress Adriana Caselotti as Snow White.
 It was also featured in the 1979 stage adaptation.
-A rewritten version appears in the 2025 live-action remake of the original film, performed by Rachel Zegler as the titular character, along with the Seven Dwarfs.
+A rewritten version appears in the 2025 live-action remake of the original film, performed by Rachel Zegler as the titular character, along with the Seven magical beings.
+(Note: The characters are not referred to as "dwarfs" in the film.
+The term "magical beings" was used in promotion.)